corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/state-persistence.md

 useful if you need to maintain off-ledger data in conjunction with on-ledger state data.

 {{< note >}}
 To be added to Hibernate as a custom schema, you must include your entity as a `mappedType` as part of a `MappedSchema`.
-If not, no corresponding table will be created.
+If you do not, no corresponding table will be created.
 See the examples below.

 {{< /note >}}